GUIDANCE AND COUNSELLING

 Transcripts / Student Records:

-Current Harbord students and recent Harbord graduates who graduated from Harbord one (1) years or less may request for their transcript fee free of charge by contacting the Harbord Guidance Office by email, firstname.lastname@example.org
+Current Harbord students and recent Harbord graduates who graduated from Harbord one (1) years or less may request for a transcript by contacting the Harbord Guidance Office.

-Students who have transferred to another secondary school should contact the TDSB Central Transcript Office or the last school attended after leaving Harbord.
+Students who have registered at another secondary school may contact the TDSB Central Transcript Office or the last school attended after leaving Harbord.